mia-platform/documentation/docs/development_suite/api-portal/api-documentations.md

 ![](img/deleteOnion.png)

-By opening the **Object Properties** you can hide the properties that you don't want to delete just by unticking the boxes.
+By opening the **Object Properties** you can hide the properties that you don't want to delete just by deselecting the boxes.

-For instance, we unticked all the properties that we want to keep.
+For instance, we deselected all the properties that we want to keep.
 You can also look for a property in the search box and then push **add**

 ![](img/properties.png)